 The original version of the game was created by Hiroshi Suzuki for the Commodore PET 2001 in 1979.
 It is credited with being one of the first "stealth" games.
-I made this version based on many viewings of a video which discusses the historical impact of Suzuki's game on the stealth video game genre:
+I reprogrammed this version based on many viewings of a video which discusses the historical impact of Suzuki's game on the stealth video game genre:

-The author of that video used a sequence of video showing what is apparently port of the original to the NEC-PC6001.
+The author of that video used a sequence of video showing what is apparently a port of the original to the NEC-PC6001.
 It's possible that it is being played on one of the other MC6847-based PCs from Korea or Japan, but the appearance of the title "N60 Basic on the startup screen makes me pretty confident it's on the NEC.
 Here are some screenshots of the original Commodore PET version for comparison:

 You can see a transliteration of the original game name as "Manbiki Syonen."
 Not really sure if "shoplifting boy" is a direct translation or simply the closest approximation in English of some idiomatic Japanese term for young male toughs who practice the art of the 5 finger discount.